The Torbay Hospital League of Friends was set up in 1954 to provide amenities and services to support Torbay Hospital.

 - Voluntary Guides for patients visiting the various clinics.

 The League is able to enhance what the Trust provides, by purchasing 'extras' to provide the most advanced methods of treatment, for benefit of local people and staff of the hospital.
-The picture below shows Critical Care Unit staff being trained on new equipment funded by the League.

 It's members help the Hospital by

 - Maintaining a relationship with the volunteers